Fort Collins Truck Accident Lawyers

 Truck manufacturer: the manufacturer may be responsible if a truck or trailer manufacturing defect causes an accident.

 The potential damages that an injured person may recover fall into two broad categories: economic damages and general damages.
 Economic damages are calculated based on actual out-of-pocket losses or projected future losses.
-Truck accidents that cause serious injuries can result in significant medical expenses, and can affect a victim’s ability to work.
+Accidents that cause serious injuries can result in significant medical expenses, and can affect a victim’s ability to work.
 Economic damages may include:

 - Current and future wage losses